commercetools/commercetools-ios-sdk/README.md

 ## External OAuth tokens

 Commercetools platform and the SDK provides the ability to use external OAuth tokens.
 In order to set a token from your app, use `Commercetools.externalToken` property.
 Once set, this token will be used for all platform requests from the SDK.
 In order to stop using external token, simply set this value to `nil`.

+When using an external token, it is important to handle expired and invalid token scenarios manually.
+Completion handler will provide a `CTError` with additional information, and the client should decide whether a token needs to be refreshed, or a recovery is not possible (e.g deleted account).

 To get more information on setting up and using external OAuth with commercetools platform, please refer to [this page](https://docs.commercetools.com/http-api-authorization#requesting-an-access-token-using-an-external-oauth-server-beta).

 ## Using the SDK in App Extensions